 "After almost a year of continuous efforts to reach an agreement relating to the disconnection of the FPSO or get cost covered to stay on the field until MBIE is able to execute field decommissioning, the directors and shareholder of BWU have been left with no choice but to place the company into voluntary liquidation in order to prevent further accumulation of unsustainable losses," BW Offshore said.

-Following the liquidation of Tamarind in 2019, BW Offshore siad that BWU has paid in full the expenses involved in maintaining the FPSO on location and in compliance with all regulatory requirements.
+Following the liquidation of Tamarind in 2019, BW Offshore said that BWU has paid in full the expenses involved in maintaining the FPSO on location and in compliance with all regulatory requirements.
 This has included full remuneration of the local crew and payments to suppliers.
 BWU will ensure that no contracted party or crew member is left out of pocket as a result of the steps it has been forced to take, the company said.

 “We have assumed responsibilities far beyond the scope of the contract to ensure the safety and integrity of the vessel, and the protection of the environment, pending an agreement with MBIE to move ahead with the FPSO disconnection”, said Marco Beenen, the CEO of BW Offshore.